EmergentMind/nix-config/docs/installnotes.md

 [README](../README.md) > Install Notes

+##  Using nixos-anywhere and ./nixos-installer
+TODO - this section is a WIP
+this process involves remote, unattended installation of nixos on a target machine

+Requirements
+ - target machine, reachable by ssh, that will boot into a USB installer image
+    - knowledge of the drives is required for declarativbe partitioning and formatting
+ - a base machine, with flakes enabled that will remotely install nixos on the target.

+1. Download nixos-minimal installation iso.
+2. If installing on virtualbox, the following settings have been successful in the past:
+    1. 8GB hdd or higher
+    2. 8GB memory
+    3. Settings / System / Motherboard - Enable EFI
+    4. Settings / System / Processor - Enable PAE/NX
+    5. Settings / System / Processor - Enable VT-x/AMD-V
+    6. Settings / Display / Screen - Video memory 128MB
+    7. Settings / Display / Screen - Select VMSVGA
+    8. Settings / Display / Screen - Enable 3D Acceleration
+    9. Settings / Network / Adapter 1 - Attached to: Bridge Adapter.
+        Note the mac address under Advanced and add a static dhcp entry on guard.
+    10. Load the iso as the boot media
+3. Boot the target machine to the install environment.
+4. On the target machine, set a temporary password for the root user, this will only be used during this installation process.
+    ```bash
+    $ sudo su
+    # passwd
+    New password:
+    Retype new password:
+    passwd: password updated succesfully
+    ```
+5. Note the ip on the address target machine. `$ ip a`
+6. From the source machine, copy the ssh pub key you will use for installation and deployment the target machine.
+If an unattended install is required, this ssh key pair should not require presence or passphrase.
+Depending on how the host is configured during install and/or rebuild however, this key could be intentionally wiped out in favor of an "everyday" key that requires presence of some sort.
+    `ssh-copy-id -i path/to/key.pub root@<target ip>`
+7. From the source machine, run the installation.
+We prepend the SHELL variable to avoid shell mismatches that may be injected from the source machine.
+We'll also tell ssh to use the private key that matches the pub key from the previous step.
+    `$ SHELL=/bin/sh nix run github:nix-community/nixos-anywhere -- --flake <path to configuration>#<configuration name> root@<ip address> -i <local path to ssh key>`
+8.

 ## Rebuild - January 22, 2024

 This covers installation of NixOS on grief (lab box) as a VirtualBox VM after hosing access to my original secrets.yaml and locking myself out of the original grief lab.